 Reduction of costs

-Infusion of VR in the onboarding process may also result in the reduction of costs in the long run.
+The VR onboarding process can also result in the reduction of costs in the long run.
 This can hold true for organisations with regular hiring requirements and for high attrition jobs.

 Enhanced level of engagement